mikuso/ocpp-rpc/README.md

 Creates a simple HTTP server which only accepts websocket upgrades and returns a 404 response to any other request.

-Returns a Promise which resolves to an instance of `http.Server`.
+Returns a Promise which resolves to an instance of `http.Server` or rejects with an `Error` on failure.

 #### server.close([options])